ntop/nDPI/doc/usdt.rst

        @top[str(arg0)] = count();
      }'

-Some bpftrace builds also accept a ``config`` block at the top of the
+Newer bpftrace builds also accept a ``config`` block at the top of the
 script:

 .. code-block:: bash